Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Method

-The wav2vec 2.0 (W2V2) model used for acoustic feature extraction is the one described in \cite{baevski20w2v2}.
-It consists of a convolutional feature encoder, which is comprised of multiple identical blocks using temporal convolution, layer normalization, and a GELU activation function, followed by 12 transformer encoder blocks.
+The pretrained wav2vec 2.0 model used for acoustic feature extraction is described in \cite{baevski20w2v2}.
+It consists of a convolutional feature encoder with multiple identical blocks using temporal convolution, layer normalization, and a GELU activation function, followed by 12 transformer encoder blocks.
 The convolutional feature encoder generates a sequence of embeddings for each utterance, which are then passed to the transformer encoder to capture information about the entire input sequence.
 For self-supervised training, the output of the convolutional feature encoder is discretized to a finite set of speech representations using product quantization.
-We use a large pretrained model finetuned on 960 hours of Libri-Light \cite{kahn20librilight} and LibriSpeech \cite{librispeech15} data.
+We use a model pretrained and finetuned on 960 hours of Libri-Light \cite{kahn20librilight} and LibriSpeech \cite{librispeech15} data.

-The W2V2 extractor (topmost block in Figure \ref{fig:architecture}) yields approximately 50 acoustic representations in $\mathbb{R}^{1024}$ for 1 second of raw audio input.
+The model components are illustrated in Figure \ref{fig:architecture_w2v}.
+The W2V2 feature extractor generates approximately 50 acoustic representations in $\mathbb{R}^{1024}$ for 1 second of raw audio input.
 In our system, these acoustic features are concatenated with the speaker vectors and passed through three encoder blocks consisting of a linear layer, batch normalization \cite{ioffe15batchnorm}, leakyReLU activation and dropout \cite{srivastava14droput}.
-A final linear layer yields outputs with the size of the vocabulary (1000 subword units).
+A final linear layer yields outputs of vocabulary size (1000 subword units).

 Since the wav2vec 2.0 model has already been pretrained on LibriSpeech, we keep its weights frozen during training on the LibriSpeech corpus, but include them in the training procedure, when the Switchboard data is used.